WorkCover WA determines recommended premium rates for each industry and updates the rates annually.

-Notwithstanding the appeal, the employer is to pay the premium as assessed by the insurer and the isnurer is to issue or renew the policy.
+Notwithstanding the appeal, the employer is to pay the premium as assessed by the insurer and the insurer is to issue or renew the policy.

 In circumstances where the insurer seeks to charge in excess of 75% of the recommended premium rate, the insurer may request the employer pays the premium up to a maximum of 75% of the recommended premium rate.
-The insurer must make an application to WorkCover WA Authority (the Board) to charge in excess of 75% of the recommended premium rate, if the insurer’s application is approved by the Board, the employer is obligated to pay the remaining premium.
+The insurer must make an application to WorkCover WA Authority (the Board) to charge in excess of 75% of the recommended premium rate.
+If the insurer’s application is approved by WorkCover WA, the employer is obligated to pay the remaining premium.

 WorkCover WA aims to ensure that the appeal process is as transparent and fair as possible.
 See the Process used by WorkCover WA when considering an Appeal (PDF –268kb).